makersacademy/chitter-challenge/README.md

 13. Created the users table, updated the test setup to truncate the user table between each test.
 14. Test drove user sign up/registration
 15. Implemented password encryption using `bcrypt` gem.
 Passwords are now stored in the db in an encrypted format.
+16. Considered edge cases where users try to sign up with a non-unique username/email.
+I used the `sinatra-flash` gem ti display an error message on the page.

 ## TODO
 * Model retreives data in String format - Date formatting?
 * Q: Time delay when storing Time.now for Feature Tests.
 Unable to freeze time using timecop gem?
 * Issue: Unable to write peeps with `'` characters due to the way the data is being fetched from the db.
+* improve condition logic for email/username uniqueness in `.create` method in User class, and in controller.